-The 2020 Prayer Initiative: Everything to God in Prayer The Music and Worship team has chosen to emphasize prayer in 2020 to encourage a closer relationship with God among all who worship with us.
-Starting in February, SOTH will offer sermon series, prayer vigils, retreats, and other opportunities to learn more about prayer.
+The Music and Worship team has chosen to emphasize prayer in 2020 to encourage a closer relationship with God among all who worship with us.
+Starting in February, SOTH has offered sermon series, prayer vigils, retreats, and other opportunities to learn more about prayer.
 Our overview of the year is here.
-To kick things off, on February 2, we will begin a 4-week sermon series based on the A.C.T.S. prayer model, emphasizing four types of prayer: Adoration is about who God is.
+We explore the A.C.T.S. prayer model, emphasizing four types of prayer: Adoration is about who God is.
 Confession is about who we are.
 Thanksgiving is about what God does.
 Supplication is about what we ask God to do for us and those we love.
 Each week we will